shalivan/shalivan.github.io/_posts/DTA/11-01-01-Math_Algebra.md

 #### Monte-Carlo
 random
-statistical model with random and proportions to calculate ie area
+statistical model with random and proportions to calculate values by takeing random samples.  (ie area )